 Ques.
 Is there an entrance exam for Rajasthan Polytechnic 2026?

 Ans.
 No, there is no entrance exam for Rajasthan Polytechnic 2026.
-The Directorate of Technical Education (DTE), Rajasthan does not conduct any written test.
-Admission to Diploma Engineering and Non-Engineering programs is based entirely on your Class 10 board examination marks.
+DTE Rajasthan does not conduct any written test.
+Admission to all diploma engineering and non-engineering programmes is based entirely on Class 10 board examination marks.
 Your percentage in Class 10 determines your rank in the merit list, and that rank is used for online counselling and seat allotment.

 Ques.
-What is the last date to fill choices for Rajasthan Polytechnic 2026?
+What is the minimum percentage required for Rajasthan Polytechnic 2026?

 Ques.
 What is the application fee for Rajasthan Polytechnic 2026?